 \section{Introduction}

-The dramatic improvement of neural network and deep-learning technology has provided researchers and practitioners with powerful instruments to investigate the world.
-Increasingly complex phenomena and processes which can often be modeled as graphs or networks, such as, e.g., social networks~\citep{backstrom2011supervised}, knowledge graphs~\citep{zou2020survey}, protein interaction networks~\citep{kashyap2018protein}, or the World Wide Web (only to mention a few) can be now addressed via Graph Convolutional Networks (GCNs).
-Compared to other approaches, GCNs effectively manage to represent the data and the relationships between them by explicitly capturing the topology of the underlying graph within a suitably designed convolution operator.
+The dramatic advancements of neural networks and deep-learning have provided researchers and practitioners with extremely powerful analytics tools.
+Increasingly complex phenomena and processes which can often be modeled as graphs or networks, such as, e.g., social networks~\citep{backstrom2011supervised}, knowledge graphs~\citep{zou2020survey}, protein interaction networks~\citep{kashyap2018protein}, or the World Wide Web (only to mention a few) can now be successfully addressed via Graph Convolutional Networks (GCNs).
+Compared with other approaches, GCNs effectively manage to represent the data and its interrelationships by explicitly capturing the topology of the underlying graph within a suitably-designed convolution operator.

-In the literature, GCNs mostly belong to two main categories: spectral-based and spatial-based~\citep{wu2020comprehensive}.
-While spatial GCNs define the convolution operator as a localized aggregation operation~\citep{wang2019dynamic}, spectral GCNs define it as a function of the eigenvalue decomposition of the Laplacian matrix associated with the graph~\citep{kipf2016semi}.
-In their basic definition, both methods assume the graph to be undirected and with nonnegative weights.
+In the literature, GCNs mostly belong to two categories: spectral based and spatial based~\citep{wu2020comprehensive}.
+Spatial GCNs define the convolution operator as a localized aggregation operator~\citep{wang2019dynamic} (although, rigorously speaking, such an operator may not always be called a convolution operator from a mathematical perspective).
+Differently, spectral GCNs define the convolution operator (a rigorous one in this case) as a function of the eigenvalue decomposition of the Laplacian matrix associated with the graph~\citep{kipf2016semi}.
+In their basic definition, both methods assume the graph to be undirected and to feature nonnegative weights.
 For a comprehensive review, we refer the reader to~\citep{zhang2019graph, wu2020comprehensive, he2022pytorch}.